 The Story of Our Trees

-For 32 years a rural Haitian community has been reclaiming their land and their future.
+For nearly 35 years a rural Haitian community has been reclaiming their land and their future.

-Their efforts began with 40 people, and they now number 750.
+Their efforts began with 40 people, and they now number almost 800.

 This community is CODEP.